lucassilva15/robot-resize-image/README.md

 ### Quick Setup
 ```
-- After clone the repo, install dependencies with yarn.
+- After clone the repository, install dependencies with yarn. `yarn`
-- Add all images to the folder images.
+- Add all images to images folder.
 - Run `yarn start`
 - Wait for processing.
 - Open the converted folder at the project root